 Alcohol is the most commonly used legal drug in Australia.
 It’s a depressant which means that it slows down the brain.

-Using alcohol and other drugs can be fun, but sometimes it can get out of hand.
-If your alcohol use is starting to affect things that matter to you it can be a good idea to talk to someone about your options.
+Many people drink alcohol to have fun, but it's easy for it to get out of hand.
+If your drinking is starting to affect things that matter to you it can be a good idea to talk to someone about your options.

 What does it do?